Lyberta/Singularity/Q Star.md

 # How Q* really works

+The "public" version as of writing this:

+> Q* is an alleged internal project by OpenAI dedicated to the application of artificial intelligence in logical and mathematical reasoning.

+The real version:

+> Q* is a superhuman AI used for mind control.

 ## Background

 I've noticed that the winning strategy in this world is [power maximization](https://en.wikipedia.org/wiki/Maximum_power_principle) so I've been brainstorming ways to maximize my asset portfolio ever since.